tcaio26/ME921_trabalho_3/README.md

 "final model" contains alpha, beta and pi matrices for the final model, as well as characters with cluster labels.

 "images" contains images generated.

+"ME921_atividade_3.pdf" is the university project delivered, in portuguese.
+"WSBM_in_ASOIAF__english.pdf" is the adapted english translation.